Sorry, you just said what…?

 1. “We don’t have general liability or errors and omissions insurance.”

+“We dabble in a bunch of stuff” should never engender confidence.
 The market will always support a range of generalists and specialists that service the same business audience.
 That said, a good rule of thumb is that if the number of services offered by a company is greater than the number of employees you might want to consider getting a second quote.

 8. “We can always take money out of pre-production if you need to keep the price down.”

-That’s like saying ‘we can take money out of the design and architecture phase of building your home.’
+This is like saying ‘we can take money out of the design and architecture phase of building your home.’
 Pre-production is where all the value in your video is created.
 This is the last place you ever want to cut corners.

 9. “OK, sure we’ll shoot that, whatever you want… it’s your video.”